ch-covid-19/data-github-action/README.md

 ## Github action to generate datasets

 This github action can automatically generate datasets based on collected data.
 It will generate 3 kinds of files:
 - globally merged data which takes all daily changes (daily variations) and appends them in a single CSV file.
-Tracks all variations since the beginning
+Tracks all variations since the beginning, also known as `merge-all-days.csv`
+- Daily changes from the start, tracks all variations and merge them with previous data, same as daily changes but aggregated across time, one CSV file per day, also known as `daily-reports`
 - Daily changes, tracks all variations and write them to CSV files one per day
-- Aggregated daily changes, tracks all variations and merge them with previous data, same as daily changes but aggregated across time, one CSV file per day

 ### Action configuration
 This action can be configured with the following variables:
 - `daily_export_json_url` **required** which is your firebase daily json exporting function URL
+- `geo_locations_csv_url` ** required** which is the URL to the geolocation file for your instance (github raw)
-- `daily_export_json_token` **required** the security token to access the json export function
+- `daily_export_json_token` **required** the security token to access the json export function, **AS SECRET**
-- `merged_dataset_name` the name of the globally merged dataset file
+- `merged_dataset_name` the name of the globally merged dataset file, by default `merge-all-days.csv`
-- `daily_report_name` the name of the daily reports, by default is `daily-reports/{date}.csv` where `date` is replaced by YEAR-MONTH-DAY.
+- `daily_report_name` the name of the daily reports, by default is `daily-changes/{date}.csv` where `date` is replaced by YEAR-MONTH-DAY.
 This means you'll have one file per day in a daily-reports directory
-- `daily_merged_report_name` the name of the aggregated daily reports, by default `daily-aggregated/{date}.csv` where `date` is replaced by YEAR-MONTH-DAY.
+- `daily_merged_report_name` the name of the aggregated daily reports, by default `daily-reports/{date}.csv` where `date` is replaced by YEAR-MONTH-DAY.
 This means you'll have one file per day in a daily-aggregated directory
+- `csv_separator`, by default `,`
+- `today_filename` filename of the today file (to have a unique route to latest data)

 ### Using this action
 1. You should have a repository dedicated for your datasets.